Judit Polgár: Kasparov touch-move controversy

-Strongest female player ever
+Top 10 player

 Polgár is generally considered the strongest female chess player of all time.
 In January 1996, she became the only woman ever to be ranked in the top ten of all chess players.
 In August 1996, she participated in a very strong 10-player tournament in Vienna.
 There was a three-way tie for first between Karpov, Topalov and Boris Gelfand and a three-way tie for fourth between Kramnik, Polgár and Lékó.
 In December 1996, Polgár played a match in São Paulo against Brazil's champion Gilbert Milos.
 The four games were played at 30 moves an hour with 30 minutes for the remainder of the game.
-Polgár won two, drew one and lost one and won $12,000 in prize money.
+Polgár won two, drew one and lost one, earning $12,000 in prize money.

 In February 1997, she played in the Linares "supertournament" which Kasparov won by edging out Kramnik.
 Polgár finished in clear fifth position in the 12-GM tournament, ahead of Anand, Ivanchuk, Gelfand and Shirov.
 Her result was considered exceptional considering the strength of the tournament, average 2701, and she was praised for her tactical skills in her game against Ivanchuk.
 In April 1997, she played in the Dos Hermanas Chess tournament, a single-round robin category XIX event of 10 of the world's best players.
 She finished in sixth place with an even score of 4½–4½.
 In June 1997, she finished with an even score, 4½–4½, in the Madrid 10-player GM tournament won by Topalov.
 In July 1997, Polgár competed in the elite Dortmund International Tournament.
 She finished in fifth in the strong field of ten, ahead of players such as Anatoly Karpov.
 In the tournament, she won playing with the black pieces against Veselin Topalov, at the time ranked fourth in the world.
 Topalov had the advantage until Polgár executed a deep positional sacrifice.
 In October 1997, she tied for second in a double round-robin tournament of four grandmasters in the VAM International Tournament in Hoogeveen, the Netherlands.

 "There has long been a lively debate about who is the strongest player of all", wrote GM Robert Byrne in his New York Times column of 26 August 1997.
 "Prominent candidates are Bobby Fischer, Garry Kasparov, Jose Raul Capablanca, Alexander Alekhine or Emanuel Lasker.
 But there is no argument about the greatest female player: she is 21-year-old Judit Polgár."